jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 **Note:** Longer packets require stricter tolerances on the reference clocks and buffering of both peers.
 This can become acute for interfaces such as <abbr title="Serial Gigabit Media Independent Interface">SGMII</abbr> where the recovered clock cannot be used for PHY-MAC communications.
 Even the standard <abbr title="Maximum Transfer Unit">MTU</abbr> at 10Base-T with standard oscillator tolerances can exceed the buffering capabilities of some <abbr title="Multi-Gigabit Transceivers">MGTs</abbr>.

+**Note:** Due to the lack of explicit delimiters in the framing structure, it's possible that additional bytes may be appended to the payload at the receiver interface, such as padding and the <abbr>FCS</abbr>, when the frame uses an EtherType instead of an explicit length.

 ### Padding (Clause 3.2.8)